sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 ## Criteria subsumption

 You might have noticed that the criteria we studied became more rigorous and demanding throughout this chapter.

-You might have noticed that, the more criteria we studied, the more "rigorous" they became.
 We started our discussion with line coverage.
 Then we discussed branch coverage, and we noticed that we could generate more tests if we focused on branches.
 Then, we discussed branch + condition coverage, and we noticed that we could generate even more tests, if we also focused on the conditions.

 There is a relationship between these criteria.
 Some strategies **subsume** other strategies.
-So formally, a strategy X subsumes strategy Y if all elements that Y exercises are also exercised by X. You can see in the figure below the relationship between the coverage criteria we studied.
+Formally, a strategy X subsumes strategy Y if all elements that Y exercises are also exercised by X. You can see in the figure below the relationship between the coverage criteria we studied.

 ![Criteria subsumption](img/structural-testing/subsumption.png)